Abdulrahman-Alkhalaileh/updated-welab-task/README.md

 ### Extra changes:

--   formatting code on save to increase readability.
+-   Formatting code on save to increase readability.
--   change the styling of the dark theme to fix contrast in colors.
+-   Change the styling of the dark theme to fix contrast in colors.
--   MUI styled component on (PinkSwitch-Header, MyButton) for now.
+-   MUI styled component on folder named (custom) containes all the MUI styled components.
+-   Replace the custom theme (context & LocalStorage) with the built-in MUI themeProvider.
+-   Integrate MUI with NextJS server component & create theme.ts file to set the available themes(dark & light).
+-   Make theme a server theme by set and get it's value from the server.

 ### How I applied SOLID principles in the project: